Learning Curves for Decision Making in Supervised Machine Learning: A Survey: Background on Learning Curves

 \subsubsection{Learning Curves in Active Learning}

-Active learning is a setting where the data scientist can acquire the label of arbitrary instances~\cite{settles2009active} and hence can actively increase the training set.
+Active learning is a setting where the data scientist can acquire the label of arbitrary instances~\citep{settles2009active} and hence can actively increase the training set.
 On a concrete data source with a concrete initial dataset, a specific active learning strategy creates a \emph{deterministically} extended dataset for any arbitrary anchor.
-While this allows drawing a curve that plots performance against the number of training instances, this curve is not the one described in Eq.~(\ref{eq:learningcurve:def1}), because the datasets are not sampled i.i.d. from $\mathcal{P}_{\instancespace \times \labelspace}$ but dictated by the active learning strategy; they are \emph{sample-optimized}.
+While this allows drawing a curve that plots performance against the number of training instances, this curve is not the one described in Eq.~(\ref{eq:learningcurve:def1}), because the datasets are not sampled i.i.d. from $\mathcal{P}_{\instancespace \times \labelspace}$ but dictated by the active learning strategy; they are \emph{sample-optimised}.
+Fig.~\ref{fig:performancecurves_vanilla} displays how this theoretically relates to the normal \samplecurve.
 We do not consider this type of learning curve in this survey.